-11. Advice to Shipowners and Shipping Agents.-Shipowners and shipping agents are advised that, in their own interests, and in order to avoid delays to their vessels in their recognition by and passage through the examination service, they should when circumstances permit port during daylight.
+11. Advice to Shipowners and Shipping Agents .- Shipowners and shipping agents are advised that, in their own interests, and in order to avoid delays to their vessels in their recognition by and passage through the examination service, they should when circumstances permit-

-(a) As a general rule arrange for their vessels to arrive at the

-(b) Give notice of the expected arrival of their vessels at the port to the Chief Examining Officer, the Harbourmaster, Auckland, stating the following particulars:-

-(1) Name of vessel(s).

-(2) Date and time due at the port.

-(3) Appearance and distinguishing features such as funnel markings, &c.

-(4) Nature of cargo.

-(5) Ports of loading and ports of discharge of cargo.

-(6) Number of passengers, if any.

-(c) See that their vessels are provided with a complete set of international code flags, also with two white and two red lanterns (ready and available for use) in addition to the regulation navigation lights.
+- (a) As a general rule arrange for their vessels to arrive at the port during daylight: - (b) Give notice of the expected arrival of their vessels at the port to the Chief Examining Officer, the Harbourmaster, Wel - lington, stating the following particulars :- - (1) Name of vessel(s). - (2) Date and time due at the port. - (3) Appearance and distinguishing features such as funnel marks, &c. - (4) Nature of cargo. - (5) Ports of loading and ports of discharge of cargo. - (6) Number of passengers, if any. - (c) See that their vessels are provided with a complete set of international code flags, and two white and two red lanterns (ready and available for use) in addition to the regulation navigation lights.

-12. Instructions for Merchant Vessels wishing to enter the Port.- (For special regulations for small craft wishing to enter the port see paragraph 31.)
+12. Instructions for Merchant Vessels wishing to enter the Port.-(For special regulations for small craft wishing to enter the port, see paragraph 29.)